 Thanks to its prime location, Auckland is all about the views!
-Sky Tower offers panoramic urban views – plus bungee jumping, if you’re feeling adventurous!
-Hike up Mount Eden, the highest volcanic peak on the mainland, and be treated to stunning harbor views.
-Hop on a 15-minute ferry across the harbor to Devonport, known for its views and architecture.
+Sky Tower offers panoramic urban views – plus bungee jumping if you’re feeling adventurous!
+Hike up Mount Eden, the highest volcanic peak on the mainland, and be treated to stunning harbour views.
+Hop on a 15-minute ferry across the harbour to Devonport, known for its views and architecture.
 For some local history, head to the Auckland Museum or the Howick Historical Village, which shows how Auckland’s first settlement looked and felt.

-Don’t forget to leave plenty of time to make it back to the airport for that next flight – otherwise your layover will be a lot longer than you anticipated!
+Don’t forget to leave plenty of time to make it back to the airport for that next flight – otherwise, your layover will be a lot longer than you anticipated!
 Visit Tripadvisor for more Things to do in Auckland.

 Free WiFi is available, but you’ll have to be stingy, as it runs out after 45 minutes.
 After that, you’ll have to pay for more access.

-Layovers are a good chance to catch up on sleep, and you should have no problem here.
+Layovers are an excellent chance to catch up on sleep, and you should have no problem here.
 Travellers report a good amount of decent sleeping spots, particularly on Floor 2 in the International Terminal.
 Some seats and benches are armrest-free, so keep your eyes peeled for them.
 Earplugs or noise-cancelling headphones plus an extra layer or two will help you combat the constant noise and chilly temps.
 Prefer to spring for a hotel room?
 The Novotel Auckland Airport is adjacent to the International Terminal, so you can walk over for a day room or overnight stay.
-The Ibis Budget Auckland Airport is a 5 minute walk from the International Terminal and may come with a smaller price tag.
-Other hotels are located within a quick 5-minute drive of the airport, and some run free shuttle service.
-See our Auckland Airport Guide for locations and details.
+The Ibis Budget Auckland Airport is 800m from the International Terminal and may have a smaller price tag.
+Other hotels are within a 5-minute drive of the airport, and some run free shuttle service.
+Please take a look at our Auckland Airport Guide for locations and details.

 These are just a few things to do on a layover at Auckland Airport.
 Visit our Auckland Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.